abhishekagrahari123/printing-portal/README.md

 # Printing-portal
 A printing portal website developed using Django Framework,where user can upload his/her document to be printed and can pay respective amount using integrated epayment gateway.
 The website includes seperate login system for general users and shopkeeper authenticated with microsoft auth.
+Visit the website at [Printing Portal](https://printing-portal.herokuapp.com/printing_portal/).

 ## Installation
 python and django need to be installed